GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - Considering how many export options are available in any viewer, a certain combination might just work properly
 - Buttons, where applicable:
   - `A` - animations
+  - `D` - open desktop version of the viewer (available in mobile viewers only)
   - `E` - edges
     - `EC` - edge color
   - `F` - flatShading